 It is the responsibility of a student with disabilities to complete the following steps to be considered for accommodations at SNHU.

-4. If approved for accommodations, students with disabilities are responsible for communicating via phone or email with their assigned Accommodation Specialist at the beginning of each term/semester to review appropriate accommodations and update as needed.
+5. If approved for accommodations, students with disabilities are responsible for communicating via phone or email with their assigned Accommodation Specialist at the beginning of each term/semester to review appropriate accommodations and update as needed.
 Students with disabilities are also expected to follow established procedures for specific accommodations.
-These procedures will be discussed with the student at the beginning of each term/semester.

 The procedures and guidelines of the Online Accessibility Center (OAC) are developed to address disability-related subjects.
 Some of the most frequent subjects are listed below: